jeugenio103/Project-3/README.md

 <br>
 <br>
 ## Questions
-- Is there a relationship between the rise in Asian American music in the US?<br>
+- How do top 88rising artists compare to top mainstream artists on Spotify?<br>
-- Is there a correlation based on a song’s success due to collaborations, danceability, etc?<br>
+Do song elements play a role in the popularity of the artists or track?<br>
-- How does streaming of Asian American music compare to top artists streamed on Spotify in the US?<br>
+Do collaborations have an effect on track popularity?<br>

 ## Table of Contents